get more with Budget Direct Travel Insurance

 I’m pregnant – can I get cover?

-You can get cover for complications of pregnancy and childbirth (as opposed to common symptoms such as morning sickness and back pain).
+You can get cover for complications of pregnancy (as opposed to common symptoms such as morning sickness and back pain).
 You can claim for:

 - overseas medical and hospital fees (not applicable to Domestic Cover)